 Rusholme is situated immediately south of the Oxford Road campuses of The University of Manchester and Manchester Metropolitan University.
-Wilmslow Road, a continuation of Oxford Road, extends through Rusholme and its district centre is home to the famed 'Curry Mile' and many other restaurants, bars, and specialist stores.
+Wilmslow Road, a continuation of Oxford Road, extends through Rusholme and the district centre is home to the famed 'Curry Mile' and concentrations of restaurants, bars and specialist stores.

-Did you know that on New Year's Day 1964, the BBC presented the first edition of Top of the Pops at the Mancunian Film Studios on Dickenson Road?
+Did you know... on New Year's Day 1964, the BBC presented the first edition of Top of the Pops at the Mancunian Film Studios on Dickenson Road.

-There are regular bus services to the City Centre and Piccadilly Station, and it is only a 10-15 minute walk to the universities.
+There are regular bus services to the City Centre and Piccadilly Station, and only 10-15 minutes' walk to the universities.